The Garden of Words: Theatrical and home media

 The film was released in digital format on iTunes on the same day as the theatrical release, which was very unusual for a film.
 Furthermore, the DVD and Blu-ray were made available while the film was still playing in theaters.
 With the Japanese premiere on May 31, the DVD and Blu-ray editions were released in Japan less than a month later, on June 21.
 The DVD came with a 16-page booklet and approximately 30 minutes bonus features, including a short version of some interviews with Shinkai and the cast.
 The Blu-ray had similar features, except it contained 90 minutes of bonus features, including a long version of the interviews.

 On April 24, 2013, the video distribution company Section23 and the licensing company Sentai Filmworks announced their acquisition of the license and plans to release a digital version and the North American bilingual DVD and Blu-ray later in the year.
 The DVD and Blu-ray were both released on August 6, 2013.
 The Blu-ray used 1080p AVC (Advanced Video Coding) with an aspect ratio of 1.78:1 Widescreen and audio encoded with the lossless DTS-HD Master Audio codec.
 Its packaging did not include inserts or a reversible cover.

 The DVD and Blu-ray releases for the UK were licensed by Anime Limited, which was announced on October 18, 2013.
 During the 2013 Lucca Comics & Games convention, the Italian publisher Dynit announced that it had acquired the rights to distribute the film.
 Australian distributor Madman Entertainment released the DVD on February 19, 2014.
 The French publishing company Kazé released a German and Japanese dubbed DVD on March 28, 2014, which also included the short film Dareka no Manazashi.

 Related media

-Manga and novel
+Manga

-A manga adaptation of the story with art by Midori Motohashi was serialized in Kodansha's seinen manga magazine Monthly Afternoon from April 25 to October 25, 2013.
-It was bundled into a single volume released by Kodansha on November 22, 2013.
+A manga adaptation of the story illustrated by Midori Motohashi was serialized in Kodansha's seinen manga magazine Monthly Afternoon from April 25 to October 25, 2013.
+Kodansha collected its seven chapters in a single tankōbon volume, released on November 22, 2013.
 In February 2014, North American publisher Vertical announced at the Katsucon anime convention that it had licensed Motohashi's manga; the English translation was released on October 28, 2014.